-Where do you go when you feel like you want a tasty bite of seafood and wine?
+Where do you go when you feel like you want a tasty bite of seafood and wine fresher than anywhere found in the world?
 Tasmania, says the Rainbow Rambler, satiated from an East Coast Gourmet Escape near Great Oyster Bay and Wineglass Bay.

 Fine food and wine are world-class in Tasmania, so come prepared for epic epicurean experiences.
 The cost ranges from modest to worth every cent.